TheRenegadeCoder/sample-programs-website/docs/projects/reverse-string/scheme/index.md

 ---
-title: Reverse a String in Scheme
+title: Reverse String in Scheme
 layout: default
 last-modified: 2020-05-02
-featured-image:
+featured-image: reverse-string-in-every-language.jpg
-tags: [scheme, reverse-a-string]
+tags: [scheme, reverse-string]
 authors:
   - alexandra_woerner

 ---

 Welcome to the [Reverse String](https://sampleprograms.io/projects/reverse-string) in [Scheme](https://sampleprograms.io/languages/scheme) page!
 Here, you'll find the source code for this program as well as a description of how the program works.